glymphie/CTFdeploy/docs/yaml_setup.md

 ## users
 The `users` section defines premade users.
 Usually admins.
-Users are defined as dictionaries with their config as lists with list members.
+Users are defined as dictionaries with their config as lists with list members or strings.

 ##### Must-have
 `password`: Password used to log into the account.